guysolamour/laravel-hootsuite/README.md

 ## Usage

-This package allows you to interact with the hootsuite API from its Laravel application.
+This package allows you to interact with the hootsuite API from a Laravel application.
 To do this, you must have a hootsuite account and allow the package to access this account.

 You can  get authorization link with this artisan command